 Concrete jungles, overcrowded streets, and littered pavements – cities as we know it are unpleasant places to live, and they also pose a serious threat to the environment.

-55% of the population lives in cities (World Bank)
+55% of the population live in cities (World Bank)

 70% of global energy use is in cities (Deloitte)